-Now that you’ve started to PCS to Germany and arrived to USAG Bavaria Grafenwoehr, the next step is shipping a car overseas.
+Now that you’ve started to PCS to Germany, the next step is shipping a car overseas.
 With your car, you can grocery shop, explore the nearby towns, travel comfortably in bad weather, and overall redeem your independence.

 But prepare yourself: the first 60 days of waiting for your car (and getting your car) will be an emotional roller coaster (#armylife).